selfishprimate/gerillass/README.md

 ### Using with Grunt

-You can add Gerillass library by editing your Gruntfile.js at the root level of your project.
+You can add the Gerillass library by editing your Gruntfile.js at the root level of your project.
 Simply find the sass related rules and add `['node_modules/gerillass/scss']` inside the `options` object.

     sass: {
       dist: {